Last Updated: December 6, 2024

 Early Life

 Aaron Josef Hernandez was born on November 6, 1989, in Bristol, Connecticut.
 He set multiple state and national records as a wide receiver for Bristol Central High School.
-During his senior year, he was named the Connecticut Gatorade Football Player of the Year.
-Aaron went on to attend the University of Florida where he played for the Gators from 2007-2009.
-He won the John Mackey Award while with the team and was a first-team All-American.
+During his senior year, Aaron was named the Connecticut Gatorade Football Player of the Year.
+He went on to attend the University of Florida, where he played for the Gators from 2007 to 2009.
+Hernandez won the John Mackey Award while with the team and was a first-team All-American.
 Aaron decided to skip his senior season and go pro.

 Football Career